bitovi/academy/src/angular/7-pull-restaurant-data-into-view/pull-restaurant-data-into-view.md

 ## Inject a Service into a Component

 To use a service in a component, we use dependency injection to pass the service in the component constructor function.
-We're then able to access methods on it for use in our component.
+We’re then able to access methods on it for use in our component.

 @sourceref ./di.html
 @codepen